 Learning HTML: 5 of 6

-All HTML documents contain the following:
+All HTML documents contain a header and body:

 - Within the header of the document: